louisglan/grad-masterclass/Week 8/week-8.md

 This week is the second hackathon week and your final week of training!
 You will be working solely on making/rewriting a react project all week.

 Decide what you want to work on this week.
 You can choose between:
 - Translate a completed project into React
 - Building a project you didn't finish in React (e.g., if you didn't finish the calculator project, build it from scratch using React)
 - Building any project of your own choice using React that you think you can build within a week.
-Talk to me first before choosing this option so I can gauge if it is realistic in this time frame
+Talk to me first before choosing this option so I can gauge if it is realistic in this time frame.
+Here are a couple of ideas that should match your ability levels:
+    - To do list
+    - Norts and crosses

 In addition to creating a working product, you can aim to do the following:
 - Make the website as accessible as possible